PresidentZach/photo_app/README.md

 ## What We Learned

 - Working collaboratively in a team using Agile methodologies.
-- Using Kanban for task traching and team coordination.
+- Using Agile development methodologis for task traching and team coordination.
 - Backend development with Django and API integration tools.
-- Utilizing Supabase for storage and authentication.
+- Utilizing a database for information storage and user authentication.
 - Frontend / backend coordination for a smooth user experience.
+- Web development using Django.

 ## Team